Application Process

 What visas is your institution able to sponsor?

-J-1 visas only.
+A Clinical J-1 visa only.

 Do you require ECFMG certification to apply?

-No, you do not have to be ECFMG certified to apply, but you need to be certified by match day.
+No, you do not have to be ECFMG certified to apply, but you need to be certified by Match Day.

 Do you participate in couples match?